POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

     ./run_pipeline.sh

 .. note::
-    Currently, the user needs to take care of having a POSYDON_data directly which includes the tables for the core-collapse prescriptions him-/herself in the working directory.
+    Currently, the user needs to take care of having a POSYDON_data directory which includes the tables for the core-collapse prescriptions him-/herself in the working directory.